cardstream/Prestashop-Unbranded/README.md

 # Introduction

-This Prestashop module provides an easy method to integrate with the payment gateway.
+This PrestaShop module provides an easy method to integrate with the payment gateway.
  - Supports versions: **1.7 - 1.7.56**

 # Prerequisites